omise/omise-php/README.md

 phpunit omise-php/tests
 ```

-If you want to test with some library specific, you can run
+If you want to run with a specific test, let's try

 ```
 phpunit omise-php/tests/omise/AccountTest